Procedure Awarding Classified Staff Emeritus Status

 at West Virginia University for a minimum of 15 years.

-- Retired within the last one year
+- Applicant retired within the last year at time of submission.

-- Does not have an active disciplinary
+- Applicant does not have an active disciplinary

-documentation letter (letter of counseling excluded).
+documentation letter (letter of counseling is excluded).

 - Library access